sahishnuk2/ip/docs/README.md

 ## Commands
-Sharva can do the following
+Sharva can do the following:

 - Add To-Do, Deadline, and Event tasks
 - List all tasks